nu-tech-ethics/spring2024/pages/_assignments/midterm.md

 ## Instructions
 Develop a conceptual framework that draws on the readings as well as your identity to articulate your unique perspective on a **specific technology**.
 That is,
 1. you will choose a technology that you would like to analyze,
-2. you will develop a framework based on theoretical arguments from **at least 3 (graduate credit: 5) of the readings** covered thus far _and_ **your own personal identity and experience** in the world,
+2. you will develop a framework based on theoretical arguments from **at least 3 of the readings** covered thus far _and_ **your own personal identity and experience** in the world,
 3. you will apply your framework to analyze that technology.

 ### Format